9aia/thal/pm/BACKLOG.md

 - Refactor menu components into reusable components instead of JS array
 - Refactor Link component to support icon props and rewrite all <A> using it
-- Rename username in the usernames table to text
 - Refactor toast
 - Refactor menu (items, dropdown, etc)
 - Improve logging